Stanford Law School photo

 • legal education in the 21st century.

-The U.S. is in the grips of an access-to-justice crisis among people with civil legal problems.
-The Center promotes access to justice through policy and system-level reform, as well as designing technology-based and other tools and services to help people access legal assistance.
+The U.S. in the grips of an access-to-justice crisis.
+We seek to address this crisis through policy and system-level reform and designing tools to help people access legal assistance.

 Courts and Lawyers in the Digital Age

 A wave of new technologies is transforming the legal system.
-These developments call for bold and incisive debate about the law, policy, and ethics of technology.
-We contribute to this conversation and work to equip the court and lawyer leaders with tools they will need to help society chart a wise, ethical, and humane course.
+We aim to equip lawyers with the tools they need to help society chart a wise, ethical, and humane course.

 Protecting Consumers and Clients in Litigation

-The civil legal system is experiencing fundamental transformation, new challenges, and immense opportunity.
-The Rhode Center is dedicated to a rigorous assessment of whether and how the legal system and the actors within it protect clients and consumers, particularly those entangled in complex litigation.
+The civil legal system is experiencing fundamental transformation.
+We are dedicated to a rigorous assessment of how it protects consumers, particularly those enmeshed in complex litigation.

 Legal Education in the 21st Century